wx4cb/MeshBridge/docs/COMMANDS.md

   - `hop_count`
   - `snr`
   - `rssi`
+  - `rf_source`
   - `path`
   - `source`
 - `/neighbors probe <prefix>` sends path discovery for a confirmed keyed neighbor.

-### Provisional neighbors
-A provisional neighbor is name-only and does not yet have a confirmed mesh key.
-It is displayed as:
-- `Node Name (provisional)`

-Provisional neighbors cannot be probed.

 ## `/nodes`
-- `/nodes list` shows all currently known nodes, including provisional entries.
+- `/nodes list` shows up to 25 currently known nodes, including provisional entries.

+## Provisional neighbors
+A provisional neighbor is a name-only entry that has not yet been matched to a confirmed mesh key.

+Behavior:
+- displayed as `Node Name (provisional)`
+- shown by `/neighbors` and `/nodes`
+- not persisted to disk
+- cannot be probed

 ## Notes
-- Mesh → Discord uses webhook sender names for node identity.
+- Mesh -> Discord channel traffic uses the route webhook configured for that route.
-- Mesh DMs can route either to a Discord user or a Discord channel, depending on config.
+- Mesh direct messages bypass webhooks and go to `mesh_dm_user_id` first, or `mesh_dm_channel_id` if no DM user is configured.
+- All bridged output is plain text only.
+- Allowed mentions are disabled for bridged Discord sends.